LAST UPDATED – 10/23/22 – Central Otago Wine Valleys Guide

-While the Marlborough wine region is New Zealand’s largest wine region and Hawkes Bay is the country’s oldest, the Central Otago Valley has the distinction of being the most southern commercialized wine region, not just the country, but in the whole world.
-Shielded from the coldest weather by the high mountains that line the coastline of New Zealand’s Southern Island, the Central Otago Valley may also be one of the most picturesque wine regions in the world.
+While the Marlborough wine region is New Zealand’s largest wine region and Hawkes Bay is the country’s oldest, the Central Otago Valleys has the distinction of being the most southern commercialized wine region, not just the country, but in the whole world.
+Shielded from the coldest weather by the high mountains that line the coastline of New Zealand’s Southern Island, the Central Otago Valleys may also be one of the most picturesque wine regions in the world.

 About the Central Otago Wine Region

 Roughly 80% of the wine produced in New Zealand is white, with Sauvignon Blanc and Chardonnay being the country’s most notable types.
-However, in the Central Otago Valley Pinot noir is the most widely produced wine and accounts for roughly 70% of the region’s plantings.
+However, in the Central Otago Valleys, Pinot noir is the most widely produced wine and accounts for roughly 70% of the region’s plantings.
 That isn’t to say that you can’t find other types of wine in the region as Chardonnay, Sauvignon blanc, Riesling, Pinot Gris, and Gewürztraminer are also produced by winemakers in the area.

 How to Get There

-If you are visiting the Central Otago Valley as part of a larger trip to New Zealand, you can either fly into the airport in Queenstown or you can fly into the international airport in Christchurch.
+If you are visiting the Central Otago Valleys as part of a larger trip to New Zealand, you can either fly into the airport in Queenstown or you can fly into the international airport in Christchurch.
 The option you choose largely depends on the itinerary of your visit and what other locations on the South Island you are planning to see.
 Many travelers choose to do a loop of the South Island and fly in and out of either one of these airports.
 If you are limited on time and would like to see as much as possible, you could always fly into Christchurch and book your return flight out of Queenstown, or vice versa.

 As I will outline later in this guide, you can book a variety of tours of the Central Otago Wine Region from either Queenstown or Wanaka.
 So if wine tastings are going to be a big part of your trip and you are trying to decide which city to stay in, these are both fantastic options.
 In addition to being in the Central Otago wine region, both cities also offer a variety of other tourist activities to enjoy, such as skydiving.

-As for the areas in the valley that are known most for their wine, the city of Cromwell is an absolutely must-stop for wine enthusiasts.
+As for the areas in the valleys that are known most for their wine, the city of Cromwell is an absolutely must-stop for wine enthusiasts.
 There are a number of amazing vineyards and wineries in and around the city, as well as cider producers, fresh fruit markets, and other wonderful things to see.
 Cromwell sits in between Queenstown and Wanaka, so planning a visit really isn’t out of the way either.